-|Health Promotion/Community Health||The health promotion concentration, often called community health, is for students interested in designing and implementing health programs.
+|Health Promotion/Community Health||The health promotion concentration, often called community health, caters to students interested in designing and implementing health programs.
 The curriculum focuses on the causes that influence health behavior, research and evaluation, and leadership and advocacy.
-It’s common for graduates to meet the requirements to take the Certified Health Education Specialist (CHES) exam.||This concentration is an asset to all health educators, especially those who want to manage programs and work with specific populations.
+Typically, students need to meet the requirements to take the Certified Health Education Specialist Exam (CHES).||This concentration proves essential to all health educators, especially those who want to manage programs and work with specific populations.
 Graduates may also work in consulting or become health education writers.|

 |Teacher Certification||Teacher certification prepares students to educate in a school setting.
 The concentration usually includes teacher education and theory of learning courses.
-Online students should check carefully to ensure they will be able to gain certification in their state of residency.||Careers include health education teacher in a K-12 setting and working in education-related environments, which includes district administration, colleges and universities, and nonprofits.|
+Online students should check carefully to ensure they will qualify for certification upon graduation.||Possible careers include health education teachers in a K-12 setting and working in education-related environments, including district administration, colleges and universities, and nonprofits.|

-|Workplace Wellness||Many organizations are implementing employee wellness programs in order to decrease healthcare costs and increase employee productivity.
-This concentration teaches students how to assess, develop, and evaluate programs in the workplace and focuses on developing health promotion activities that encourage exercise, smoking cessation, and weight loss.||This is a growing sector of health education that can lead to working as a consultant for many different organizations or as a wellness specialist for a specific company or organization.|
+|Workplace Wellness||Many organizations implement employee wellness programs in order to decrease healthcare costs and increase employee productivity.
+This concentration teaches students how to assess, develop, and evaluate programs in the workplace and focuses on developing health promotion activities that encourage exercise, smoking cessation, and weight loss.||This growing sector of health education can lead to working as either a consultant for many different organizations or as a wellness specialist for a specific company or organization.|

-CURRICULUM FOR AN ONLINE MASTER'S DEGREE IN HEALTH EDUCATION
+SAMPLE COURSES FOR AN ONLINE MASTER'S DEGREE IN HEALTH EDUCATION

 - Evaluation of Health Promotion Programs: Almost all health education programs include courses that teach students how to conduct health program evaluations.
-Students are often responsible for planning and implementing an evaluation.This fundamental skill is a core component of most health education jobs.
+Students often need to plan and implement an evaluation.This fundamental skill serves as a core component of most health education jobs.